alex/what-happens-when/README.rst

   (MSS) of the connection.
 * For each packet acknowledged, the window doubles in size until it reaches the 'slow-start threshold'.
 In some implementations, this threshold is adaptive.
-* After reaching the slow start threshold, the window increases additively for each packet acknowledged.
+* After reaching the slow-start threshold, the window increases additively for each packet acknowledged.
 If a packet is dropped, the window reduces exponentially until another packet is acknowledged.